QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 As such it is natural that $P_0(x,y) = 1$ if $x=y$ and zero otherwise, which is condition 1.

-Condition 2 might sound restrictive but it is in fact very mild.
+Condition 2 is continuity with respect to $t$, which might seem restrictive but it is in fact very mild.

 For all practical applications, probabilities do not jump --- although the chain $(X_t)$ itself can of course jump from state to state as time